 “Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.
 Such were some of you; but you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus Christ and in the Spirit of our God” (1 Cor.
 6:9-11, NASB).

 Over the last two years, the Lord began to replace my evil desires and sinful urges with a love for His word, a zeal for evangelism and a desire to preach the gospel.
 Today, while I am not what I one day hope to be in glory, I am also not what I once was apart from Christ.
 I have been washed, and sanctified, and justified by Jesus Christ and by the Spirit of our God.
 It is truly no longer I who live but Christ who lives in me.
-This Sunday I will be baptized as a believer in Jesus Christ out of obedience as a public sign that I have truly passed out of death and into new life with Christ.
+In April 2018, I was baptized as a believer in Jesus Christ out of obedience to his word and as a public sign that I have truly passed out of death and into new life with Christ.
 Question 97 of The Baptist Catechism defines baptism thusly:

 Baptism is an ordinance of the New Testament instituted by Jesus Christ, to be unto the party baptized a sign of his fellowship with Him, in His death, burrial, and resurrection; of his being engrafted into Him; of remission of sins; and of his giving up himself unto God through Jesus Christ, to live and walk in newness of life.”

 I thank God for not dealing with me according to my sins but according to His loving kindness.
 I once was dead in sin and deceived by my pride but God… being rich in His mercy saved me.
 Praise be to God for His mercy and grace!